 Also known as hyperaldosteronism, Conn’s syndrome is a rare metabolic disorder that most often occurs as a result of an abnormal growth or tumor in the cortex region of one or both adrenal glands.
-In some rare cases, the syndrome is caused by cancerous growths in the adrenal glands.
+In some rare cases, cancerous growths in the adrenal glands cause the syndrome.
 The growths interfere with the adrenal glands, which help regulate the necessary hormones throughout the body.
 Instead, the body suffers from an increase in sodium, increase of blood volume and low potassium.

 The most common signs and symptoms of this disorder include:

-The symptoms of hyperaldosteronism may be ongoing or occur in temporary periods, so it is important to get examined even if the symptoms seem to have disappeared.
-The condition is typically diagnosed with a series of blood and urine tests to measure how much of the hormone aldosterone is in the body.
+The symptoms of hyperaldosteronism may occur continuously or intermittently, underscoring the importance of undergoing an examination even if the symptoms appear to have subsided.
+Typically, diagnosing the condition involves conducting a series of blood and urine tests to measure the levels of the hormone aldosterone in the body.
 Excessive amounts of aldosterone are a clear indication of hyperaldosteronism.
 Do not put off getting the care and treatment you need for this disorder.
 The tests are highly accurate and not invasive.

 Fortunately, it is possible to treat Conn’s syndrome by surgically removing the adrenal tumors or the adrenal gland (adrenalectomy).
 Patients typically experience improvement fairly quickly after such an operation as the blood pressure and potassium levels return to normal.
 In some cases, patients may need to moderate their diets by restricting salt intake.
 It may also be necessary for patients to take specific medications to help maintain health blood pressure and hormone levels in their body.

-At Comprehensive Urology, our skilled surgeons perform laparoscopic and robotic adrenalectomy when treating Conn’s syndrome because it requires only small incisions and can be conducted with incredible visibility.
+At Comprehensive Urology, our skilled surgeons are the ones who perform laparoscopic and robotic adrenalectomy in the treatment of Conn’s syndrome.
+This approach involves making small incisions and offers exceptional visibility during the procedure.
 The benefits include less blood loss, improved recovery times, and no hospital time.

 If you or someone you care about is living with the symptoms of Conn’s syndrome, do not wait to schedule a consultation with the urology specialists at Comprehensive Urology.
-Our physicians are highly trained and dedicated to helping each patient overcome their condition and achieve the best possible outcome.
+Highly trained and dedicated physicians in our team work diligently to assist every patient in overcoming their condition and attaining the most favorable outcome.

 Cushing’s syndrome is a hormone disorder in which the adrenal glands produce excessive amounts of cortisol, which eventually causes a variety of health issues, such as weight gain, fatigue, reduced fertility, and even personality changes.

-The majority of pheochromocytomas are non-cancerous tumors (90%) that develop at the center of an adrenal gland, with only 10% being malignant.
+The majority of pheochromocytomas are non-cancerous tumors, comprising about 90% of cases.
+They form at the center of an adrenal gland.
+Malignant tumors make up the remaining 10%.
 The adrenal glands are located at the top of the kidneys and help the regulate the body’s many processes and organ functions.

 If you notice that you or someone you care about experiences one or a combination of the following signs and symptoms in short bursts, such as 15 to 20 minutes a day or less, get in touch with Comprehensive Urology.
 The signs and symptoms include:

-In some causes, the symptoms of pheochromocytoma may be triggered by certain activities, such as exercise, stressful situations, bowel movements, or changing body position, or by eating certain foods or medications, including tryamine (found in aged, fermented or pickled foods) and phenelzine, isocarboxazid, or amphetamines.
+In certain cases, pheochromocytoma symptoms can be prompted by specific activities.
+These include exercise, stressful situations, bowel movements, or changes in body position.
+Additionally, symptoms might arise from consuming certain foods or medications, including tyramine present in aged or fermented foods, and phenelzine, isocarboxazid, or amphetamines.

 In many cases, the best treatment for patients with pheochromocytoma is surgical removal of the adrenal gland with the tumor.
 The procedure is minimally invasive, requiring only a small incision for the surgeon to remove the gland with a thin device.
 Using a small video camera, the surgeon can be sure to target only the adrenal gland, leaving surrounding tissues unharmed.

-Prior to surgery, certain medications will be prescribed to help stabilize blood pressure in order to reduce the risk of complications.
+Before the surgery, the medical team will prescribe specific medications to stabilize blood pressure.
+This measure aims to minimize the chances of complications.
 These medications may include Alpha blockers, Beta blockers, or others designed to lower blood pressure.